odra94/MacAdminStuff/README.md

 # MacAdminStuff
-This repository is where I am saving and sharing ideas, workflows and scripts to use with Jamf Administration.
+This repository to share ideas, workflows and scripts to use with Jamf Administration.